SenseNet/sn-benchmark/docs/heuristic-eval.md

 ## Maximum performance detection analysis with a heuristic algorithm

 The sensenet ECM server environment reaches its maximum performance (for whatever reason) when the served request count cannot increase, even if the received requests are growing.
-This expectation outlines a prerequisit to the algorithm to work: after having reached the maximum performance, during an increasing load we must see a constant served request per second plateau that follows the increasing phase.
+This expectation outlines a prerequisite to the algorithm to work: after having reached the maximum performance, during an increasing load we must see a constant served request per second plateau that follows the increasing phase.

 ![alt text](images\1-evaluation.png "performance ladder")